 However, it’s not just academics.
 Along with making up any cognitive gaps resulting from the COVID crisis, the school is well aware that the social and emotional aspect of children’s wellbeing remains pivotal.
 So, as Woodland introduces the AAP, it will at the same time retain a strong focus on wellbeing.
-Rae points to Woodland’s Protective Behaviour Programme, its Digital Citizenship Programme, and initiatives like Casual for a Cause, which supports Impact HK, Wooden Wisdoms, supporting nutrition and sleep, and also the school’s focus on emotional literacy.
+Rae points to Woodland’s Protective Behaviour Programme, its Digital Citizenship Programme, and initiatives like Casual for a Cause, which supports Impact HK, Woodland Wisdoms, supporting nutrition and sleep, and also the school’s focus on emotional literacy.

 “Children’s emotional wellbeing is also needing further support at this time because of the stress levels caused by the pandemic,” says Rae.
 “Young children are having to relearn how to socialise; socialise with their peers, their friends, with adults, and also adjust to unusual and different environments.
 They need more opportunities to help themselves self-regulate.”

 Woodland is hosting an AAP information session on 16 June, at 5.30pm at the Mid-Levels campus.
 Visit woodlandschools.com/about-us/our-news/academic-acceleration-programme to register or call 2526 9478 for more details.